 The wheels were first put into motion back in 1897; then-locksmith Jens Olsen was 25 years old when he visited Strasbourg and saw the astronomical clock on display at the Notre-Dame Cathedral.
 The young man was fascinated by the creation and was inspired to learn the art of watchmaking, establishing himself as a master craftsman.
 He also began calculating and planning his magnum opus: a complete and comprehensive astronomical clock.

 He started the massive project in 1943, with the help of a team gathered during his career.
-Work on the different sections were underway when Olsen fell ill and passed away in 1945.
+Work on the different sections was underway when Olsen fell ill and passed away in 1945.
 The project was completed by a young clockmaker named Otto Mortensen, who worked in tandem with Gunnar Biilmann Petersen, the architect hired to design the clock’s exterior.

 After over a decade of calculations and careful calibration, the masterpiece, with 15,448 working parts, was finally completed.
 It was set in motion at exactly 3 p.m. on December 15, 1955, by King Frederik IX and Olsen’s youngest grandchild Birgit.
 Today, it sits in its own room where clock-lovers can marvel at its gleaming gears, the slowest of which is turning at the glacial pace of one revolution every 25,753 years.